go-jet/jet/README.md

 ```
 Because one actor can act in multiple films, `Films` field is a slice, and because each film belongs to one language
 `Langauge` field is just a single model struct.
-_*There is no limitation of how big or nested destination structure can be._
+_*There is no limitation of how big or nested destination can be._

 Now lets execute a above statement on open database connection (or transaction) db and store result into `dest`.